 - Reliance on the latest silver-bullet-technique instead of going for a real change initiative

-Some of the worst pain we cause ourselves happens when we refuse to let go of the ideas that no longer serve us.
+Some of the worst pain we cause ourselves happens when we refuse to let go of the ideas that no longer serve us and wind up in the wall.
 Best advice from the innovators?
 Let go of the bulky procedures that keep you from imagining amazing results.